a2zvargas/School_District_Analysis/README.md

 - How does replacing the ninth-grade scores affect the following:
   - Math and reading scores by grade
-    - The impact here is that we now dont have math and reading scores for the ninth graders at Thomas High School.
+    - The impact here is that we now don't have math and reading scores for the ninth graders at Thomas High School.

 Updated Math Scores by Grade|Updated Reading Scores by Grade :-------------------------:|:-------------------------: